2018 Climate Change Conference

-On March 15, McCarthy will deliver the keynote at Loyola's Fifth Annual Climate Change Conference on the topic of "Climate Change and Human Health."
-We spoke to McCarthy in advance of the conference to discuss her work and her views on how all of us can make a difference on climate change.
+On March 15, McCarthy delivered the keynote at Loyola's Fifth Annual Climate Change Conference on the topic of "Climate Change and Human Health."
+We spoke to McCarthy about her work on this critical issue and her views on how all of us can make a difference on climate change.

 Is climate change the biggest environmental risk we're facing overall?

 I think it is in terms of how quickly we really need to continue to take action and move forward.
 We can't let the 2015 Paris Accord slide; it was a great moment of leadership for the U.S., and to defer that leadership to other countries is extraordinarily disappointing.
 I think our businesses will see they're missing out on economic opportunities.
 If they continue to innovate and embrace that innovation they will find markets not just here but elsewhere.
 The alternative is waiting to see what someone else comes up with to shape our low-carbon future, which is inevitable.

 Why is it important to consider public health when discussing climate change?

 I think it's really important for people to understand that climate change is not just real but has potential to impact them and their kids.
 It does have direct and indirect impacts on public health, but they're not well known.
 People think about the floods and the wildfires, which in and of themselves are devastating.
 But there's more to it.